cran/aRtsy/README.md

 ## Artwork of the day

 Every 24 hours this repository randomly generates and tweets an artwork from the `aRtsy` library.
-The full collection of daily artworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).
+The full collection of daily artworks is available on the [twitter](https://twitter.com/aRtsy_package) feed and the [mastodon](https://botsin.space/web/@aRtsy_package) feed.
 This is today's artwork:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/daily.png' width='50%'>